caroline-jeffra/container-monitors/README.md

 may be needed.
 If the data sources are present, navigate to Dashboards to view the dashboard which has been provisioned:
 Test Dashboard.
-This dashboard presents consolidated logs across all active containers.
+This dashboard presents consolidated logs across all active containers and was originally configured for Watson.
+In order to modify this for other projects, you will need to first make a copy of the Test Dashboard and then edit the panel showing the consolidated logs.
+In the field where Watson containers are listed, enter the values of all of the containers you wish to compare.
+If you regularly work on multiple projects, it is recommended that you make a copy of the Test Dashboard for each of these projects and list the necessary containers per project.

-If you regularly run containers from multiple projects, it is a good idea to pause or stop any containers which aren't essential to monitoring.
+If you regularly run containers from multiple projects, it is a good idea to pause or stop any containers which aren't essential to monitoring - try to monitor the containers of only one project at a time.
 It is possible to further customize the project's configuration to your own needs if this is not possible, however.